 The Hero Ingredient: Strawberry jam.
 These bars are made with an oatmeal crust, strawberry jam, and peanut butter, making them sort of like a personal pie, only less dessert-like.

-Pro Tip: "Once the crust is slightly golden brown, remove it from oven and immediately add strawberry jam.
-Use a spoon to spread into an even layer.
-Then dollop on peanut butter in 1 teaspoon amounts," says the team behind Minimalist Baker.
+Pro Tip: "Once the crust is slightly golden brown, remove it from oven and immediately add strawberry jam," says the team behind Minimalist Baker.
+Don't go too heavy on the peanut butter because it will get messy fast.
+Spoon it on gently and drizzle it if you can.

 Chili-Lime Shrimp Ceviche